TimboKZ/Chonky/stories/01-File-Browser-basics/05-Custom-actions.md

-[story: Using file actions] section shows _how_ to use file actions, but it doesn't explain _what_ they are.
+_Passing invalid props_ section shows _how_ to use file actions, but it doesn't explain _what_ they are.
 A file action is a plain JavaScript object that desribes what can happen to files.